hjchae0921/BCNN_UQ_materials/Readme.md

    - `python train_model` for model training
    - `python predict_model` for model predictions using the trained model
    - `python plot_model` to visualize the results These steps can be repeated for Deterministic, MCD, BBB.
-To run the HMC training `train_model_HMC.sh`.
-Alternatively, the `*.pkl` files can be downloaded from this [link](https://livejohnshopkins.sharepoint.com/:f:/r/sites/JHUDataArchive/Shared%20Documents/ShieldsM_JHRDataRepository_20241031/data?csf=1&web=1&e=CMc09P) and stored in the `trained_models_fiber/case_1`.
-The MCD and HMC algorithms use pre-trained models before training.
-For HMC, this helps convergence while for MCD it is used to avoid a redundant training procedure.
+To run the HMC training, run `train_model_HMC.sh`.
+This requires a pre-trained deterministic model to be available.
+The resulting `*.pkl` files can be downloaded from this [link](https://livejohnshopkins.sharepoint.com/:f:/r/sites/JHUDataArchive/Shared%20Documents/ShieldsM_JHRDataRepository_20241031/data?csf=1&web=1&e=CMc09P) and should be stored in the `trained_models_fiber/case_1`.
+The MCD can also be run with a pre-trained model directly to perform predictions and plotting.
+### Polycrystalline material system
+Same procedure as above.
+Unfortunately, the HMC cannot be run efficiently.
+All the trained weights are available in `trained_models_polycrystalline_2D/case_1` to reproduce the plots.

 ## References